ansible-collections/community.general/docs/docsite/rst/guide_vardict.rst

 - ``output`` - marks the variable for module output as a module return value.
 - ``fact`` - marks the variable for module output as an Ansible fact.
-- ``verbosity`` - sets the minimum level of verbosity for which the variable will be included in the output, as both return value or fact.
+- ``verbosity`` - sets the minimum level of verbosity for which the variable will be included in the output.
 - ``change`` - controls the detection of changes in the variable value.
 - ``initial_value`` - when using ``change`` and need to forcefully set an intial value to the variable.
 - ``diff`` - used along with ``change``, this will generate an Ansible-style diff ``dict``.